RadheTians/Classification-And-Analysis-of-Unstructured-Data-For-Windows/README.md

 ## USER INSTRUCTIONS

-   1)Open CMD, and change/move to the directory of the file interface.py ,i.e, mini.
+   1. Open CMD, and change/move to the directory of the file interface.py ,i.e, mini.

    $ cd /'PATH'/mini

-   2)Open the tool to start, by executing mdata.py file.
+   2. Open the tool to start, by executing mdata.py file.

    $ python mdata.py

-   3)Enter the pathname in the tool for metadata extraction and click on the button for its corresponding type of sorted output.
+   3. Enter the pathname in the tool for metadata extraction and click on the button for its corresponding type of sorted output.